agoguebenoit/VV-ISTIC-TP2/code/Exercise3/README.md

-# Code of your exercise

-Put here all the code created for this exercise
+# Answer

+The ruleset is in the file [ruleset.xml](./ruleset.xml)

+We ran our rule on apache common collections and found 64 occurences of the problem.